home-assistant/home-assistant.io/source/_integrations/omnilogic.markdown

 ## Known limitations

-- The platform only supports sensors at the initial release.
-Future releases will include light/switch/water heater for control of lights, pumps, relays and heaters.
+- The platform only supports sensors and switches at the current release.
+Future releases will include light/water heater for control of Colorlogic lights and pool heaters.

 ## Debugging integration